-In the above program, we are calculating the floor value with the help of a division operator called double slash.
-Floor of a digit is the value which is nearest, majorly small than the actual value.
+In the above program, we are calculating the floor value with the help of a division operator called a double slash.
+The floor of a digit is the value that is nearest, majorly small than the actual value.

-In python, double slash does not always work for defining paths.
+In python, a double slash does not always work for defining paths.
 Path manipulation is not so easy which working with division operators.
-Each language has its own set of rules, hence the use of single slash ‘/’ and double slash ‘//’ is made differently.
-So to conclude with the division operators in python, ‘/’ is known as division operator and ‘//’ is known as floor division operator.
+Each language has its own set of rules.
+Here also the use of single slash ‘/’ and double slash ‘//’ is made differently.
+So to conclude with the division operators in python, ‘/’ is known as division operator and ‘//’ is known as the floor division operator.

 If you have any query regarding this post, please feel free to comment below.